The Best Things in Life Are Free (Luther Vandross and Janet Jackson song): Chart performance

 In the United States, "The Best Things in Life Are Free" debuted at number 24 on the US Billboard Hot 100 the week of May 30, 1992.
 Three weeks later, the song peaked at number 10 for three consecutive weeks and ended at number 41 on the year-end chart.
 The song also peaked at number one on the Billboard Hot R&B Singles chart.

-In the United Kingdom the song was released in August 1992 and peaked at number two on the UK Singles Chart, spending 13 weeks in the chart.
-It became Jackson's first top-ten hit in the UK since "Let's Wait Awhile" reached number three in 1987.
+In the United Kingdom, the song was released in August 1992 and peaked at number two on the UK Singles Chart, spending 13 weeks in the chart.
+It became Jackson's first top-ten hit in the UK since "Let's Wait Awhile" reached number three in 1987, and is her highest-charting single in the UK alongside "That's the Way Love Goes", which also peaked at number two the following year.
 The song was remixed in 1995 and re-released, reaching number seven.
 It was the remixed version that was included on international releases of Janet's compilation album Design of a Decade: 1986–1996.
 In Australia the single spent five consecutive weeks at number two on the ARIA Singles Chart, spending 18 weeks on the chart, and was ranked at number six on the year-end chart.